jordanmw08/CSC112-Lab1/README.md

 header file.
 First, there is the word "inline" sprinkled all over the place.
 You may not have seen that before.
 Basically what that is is it tells the compiler to attempt to duplicate the function instead of calling it.
-See, those functions are tiny one liners and so the overhead of invoking the code is greater than the cost of running the function.
+Those functions are tiny one liners and so the overhead of invoking the code is greater than the cost of running the function.
 Marking them inline gives the optimizer the hint that it may be better to simply duplicate these functions than it is to call them.
 This makes